 Minifigures: Poe Dameron, Jenna, Night of Ren, R2-D2

 Original Retail Price: $90

 We have finished this detailed review of all the X-wing LEGO sets and it is time to hand out the awards and make our recommendations.
-The Red Five X-wing Starfighter 10240 hands down wins the award for most with 1559 pieces and the colour issue being resolved from the previous UCS set.
-This is a must for serious collectors and any AFOL (Adult Fan of LEGO), however I would not recommend it for young children.
+The Red Five X-wing Starfighter 10240 hands down win the award for most with 1559 pieces and the colour issue being resolved from the previous UCS set.
+This is a must for serious collectors and any AFOL (Adult Fan of LEGO), however, I would not recommend it for young children.
 The mini-figure award goes out to the X-wing Fighter 4502 depicting Luke’s crash on Dagobah.
 This set includes the unique Luke Skywalker mini-figure in his Dagobah Jedi training uniform.
 Finally, the best set for a young Star Wars fan is the Resistance X-wing Starfighter 75149.
 This model has all the sharp looks and cool features of the most recent LEGO sets with recognisable and fun characters from the new Star Wars movies.